Types of IP Address (Examples)

 Public IP Addresses

-This type of public IP address is provided to your router by your ISP.
+This type of public IP address is provided to your router by your ISP (Internet Service Provider), and it is unique across the entire internet.

 Private IP Addresses

-A private IP address is a unique IP number assigned to every device that connects to your home internet network, which includes devices like computers, tablets, smartphones, which is used in your household.
+A private IP address is a unique IP number assigned to every device that connects to your home internet network, which includes devices like the computers, tablets, and smartphones used in your household.

-It also likely includes all types of Bluetooth devices you use, like printers or printers, smart devices like TV, etc. With a rising industry of internet of things (IoT) products, the number of private IP addresses you are likely to have in your own home is growing.
+It also includes network-connected devices you use, like printers, smart speakers, and smart TVs.
+With the rising industry of internet of things (IoT) products, the number of private IP addresses you are likely to have in your own home is growing.

 Dynamic IP address

-Dynamic IP addresses always keep changing.
-It is temporary and are allocated to a device every time it connects to the web.
-Dynamic IPs can trace their origin to a collection of IP addresses that are shared across many computers.
+Dynamic IP addresses keep changing over time.
+They are temporary and are allocated to a device every time it connects to the web.
+Dynamic IPs are drawn from a pool of addresses that is shared across many devices and assigned automatically, usually by a Dynamic Host Configuration Protocol (DHCP) server.

 Static IP Addresses

-A static IP address is an IP address that cannot be changed.
-In contrast, a dynamic IP address will be assigned by a Dynamic Host Configuration Protocol (DHCP) server, which is subject to change.
-Static IP address never changes, but it can be altered as part of routine network administration.
+A static IP address is an IP address that does not change automatically.
+In contrast, a dynamic IP address is assigned by a Dynamic Host Configuration Protocol (DHCP) server and is subject to change.
+A static IP address stays the same; it only changes when an administrator alters it as part of routine network administration.

 Types of Website IP Addresses

-Two types of website IP Addresses are 1) Share IP Address 2) Dedicated IP Address
+Two types of website IP Addresses are 1) Shared IP Address 2) Dedicated IP Address

 Shared IP Addresses

-Shared IP address is used by small business websites that do not yet get many visitors or have many files or pages on their site.
-The IP address is not unique and it is shared with other websites.
+A shared IP address is used by small business websites that do not yet get many visitors or have many files or pages on their site.
+The IP address is not unique, and it is shared with other websites on the same server.

-Dedicated IP address is assigned uniquely to each website.
-Dedicated IP addresses helps you avoid any potential backlists because of bad behavior from others on your server.
-The dedicated IP address also gives you the option of pulling up your website using the IP address alone, instead of your domain name.
-It also helps you to access your website when you are waiting on a domain transfer.
+A dedicated IP address is assigned uniquely to each website.
+Dedicated IP addresses help you avoid potential blacklists caused by bad behavior from others on your server.
+A dedicated IP address also gives you the option of pulling up your website using the IP address alone, instead of your domain name, and helps you access your website while you are waiting on a domain transfer.

 Version of IP address

-IPv4 was the first version of IP.
-It was deployed for production in the ARPANET in 1983.
-Today it is the most widely used IP version.
-It is used to identify devices on a network using an addressing system.
+IPv4 was the first widely deployed version of IP.
+It went into production on the ARPANET in 1983, and today it is still the most widely used IP version.
+It identifies devices on a network using a 32-bit addressing system.

-It is the most recent version of the Internet Protocol.
-Internet Engineer Taskforce initiated it in early 1994.
-The design and development of that suite is now called IPv6.
+IPv6 is the most recent version of the Internet Protocol.
+The Internet Engineering Task Force (IETF) initiated work on it in early 1994, and its core standard was published in 1998.

-This new IP address version is being deployed to fulfill the need for more Internet addresses.
-It was aimed to resolve issues which are associated with IPv4.
-With 128-bit address space, it allows 340 undecillion unique address space.
+This newer IP version is being deployed to fulfill the need for more internet addresses and to resolve issues associated with IPv4.
+With a 128-bit address space, it allows 340 undecillion (3.4 x 10^38) unique addresses.

 IP Address Classification Based on Operational Characteristics